tmtsoftware/csw-python/csw/documentation.md

 You can find the [tmtpycsw sources](https://github.com/tmtsoftware/pycsw) on GitHub.

-Note that all APIs here assume that the CSW services are running For example, during development, run: `csw-services.sh --version v3.0.0-M1 start`.
+Note that all APIs here assume that the CSW services (version 3.0.1) are running For example, during development, run: `csw-services start`.
-(Replace v3.0.0-M1 with the version of CSW you want to test against.)

 The Python APIs mirror the CSW Scala and Java APIs.
 The classes usually have the same fields, with the difference that in some cases the Python types are simpler, due to less strict typing.